Bulat-Ziganshin/FARSH/README.md

 FARSH is essentially UHASH with higher-level hashing algorithms replaced with simpler non-cryptographic ones.
 Current versions of high-level algorithms are very weak and this leads to hash weakness discovered by SMHasher, but I expect that improving these algorithms will lead to hash that's both faster and more secure than XXHash and MurMurHash.
 The ideas that can be tried here is tabulated hashing, CRC and the same algos from XXHash and MurMurHash.

+Hence, I propose you to clone the repository and try to develop your own versions of the bit mixers, checking results with bundled SMHasher.
+Other areas of improvements you can do include reliable system for unrolling of main loop (since compilers are very weak in this area and MSVC/ICL were unable to unroll main loop), and streaming API - but this probably should be postponed until development of good bit mixing algorithms.

 # Features / to-do list
 - [x] hashes up to 1024 bits long (`farsh_n`)
 - [x] hashes with user-supplied key material (`farsh_keyed` and `farsh_keyed_n`)